mirgor/redmine-connector/README.md

 # redmine-connector

-Connect to any Redmine project and bring data of issues into Data Studio.
+Connect to Redmine projects and bring data of issues into Data Studio.

 ### Info